If you ever need to be convinced about why call center quality assurance is essential, I have two reasons for you:

 - It unveils opportunities for growth for not just the customer service department but also the sales team, product team, and more.

-This article explores call center quality assurance, its challenges, and best practices.
+This article explores call center quality assurance & call center quality assurance software, its challenges, and best practices.

 What is call center quality assurance?